ellmetha/django-machina/docs/example_projects.rst

 The vanilla project
 -------------------

 The "vanilla" project contains a minimum installation of *django-machina* where no customizations have been made.
-The project uses the default forum settings and can be usefull for discovering *django-machina*'s functionnalities.
+The project uses the default forum settings and can be usefull for discovering *django-machina*'s functionalities.

 To run this project locally, you can follow these instructions: